hltdevlab/test_dynaconf/README.md

 test_obj: {'quantity': 2000, 'name': 'env new name'} | <class 'dynaconf.utils.boxing.DynaBox'>
 MY_SECRET: my so called top secret.... | <class 'str'>
 ```

+---

+Exploring writing Dockerfile.

+- debian:stable-slim
+  - 863.4MB - 14 layers
+  - 571.71MB - 11 layers

+Reducing layers makes image smaller.

+If application does not need other additional tools, using alpine is good, ~<100MB image.

+If application does need other additional tools that needed glibc, avoid using alpine as its musl based.
+Use glibc-based distro instead, eg. debian:stable-slim